Chemical Formula: Bi/Sb/Se

 Thick: 0.125″, 0.250″

 We also offer other customized shapes and sizes of the sputtering targets, please send us an inquiry for more information.

-SAM’s Bismuth Antimony Selenide sputter targets are available in various forms, purities, sizes, and prices.
-We specialize in producing high purity physical vapor deposition (PVD) materials with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.
-Get an inquiry right now.
+SAM’s Bismuth Antimony Selenide Sputter Targets are available in various forms, purities, sizes, and prices.
+We specialize in producing high-purity physical vapor deposition (PVD) materials with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD), and physical vapor deposition (PVD) display and optical applications.

 Submit your review